swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 will inevitably make these same problematic design decisions themselves.

-Of course you can correct these issues in traditional MVCs on a tedious case by case basis, but the whole point of Om is to deliver comparable levels of component abstraction while making an entire family of common and tedious hand optimization techniques *obsolete*.
+Of course you can correct these issues in your client side application on a tedious case by case basis, but the whole point of Om is to deliver comparable levels of component abstraction while making an entire family of common and tedious hand optimization techniques *obsolete*.

 ## Game of Benchmarks